-Russian opposition leader Alexei Navalny flies into Berlin for medical treatment for suspected poisoning
+Russian opposition leader Alexei Navalny, in coma and ‘critical,’ taken to Berlin after suspected poisoning

 Navalny’s spokeswoman Kira Yarmysh called the refusal to allow Navalny to depart an attempt to take his life, suggesting on Twitter that authorities wanted to thwart an investigation by stalling “until the poison in his body can no longer be traced.”

-As international scrutiny of the case mounted, Murakhovsky reversed his position and announced that Navalny could fly.
-He said Navalny had not been poisoned but had been diagnosed with a metabolic disease caused by low blood sugar.

-The medical ambulance flight sent by Berlin-based human rights activist Jaka Bizilj's Cinema for Peace Foundation left Omsk for Berlin in the early hours of Saturday, where Navalny was to be taken to Charité hospital.
+She said on Saturday that the confirmation that Navalny was in a stable condition throughout the flight only confirmed that nothing had ever prevented Navalny from being evacuated when he urgently needed it.

+Volkov said many Navalny supporters had worked for 48 hours in the effort to enable him to leave the country.
+“What seemed almost impossible even [Friday] morning, when in Omsk they categorically refused to give permission for transport, is now behind us.”

-German Chancellor Angela Merkel, French President Emmanuel Macron and British Foreign Secretary Dominque Raab expressed concern Friday about what had happened to Navalny.
+Merkel, French President Emmanuel Macron and British Foreign Secretary Dominic Raab expressed concern Friday about what had happened to Navalny.

+Among those who tweeted support for Navalny were actor John Cusack, Democratic presidential nominee Joe Biden, Hillary Clinton and co-host of “The View” Meghan McCain.

-President Trump said, “We haven’t seen it yet, we’re looking at it, and Mike (Pompeo)’s going to be reporting to me soon.”
-Former U.S. ambassador to Russia Michael McFaul criticized Trump’s failure to express concern over the case, comparing Navalny to American civil rights leader Martin Luther King, South African freedom fighter and president Nelson Mandela and the leader of the Indian nonviolent struggle against British colonialism Mohandas Gandhi.
+President Trump said, “We haven’t seen it yet, we’re looking at it, and Mike [Pompeo] is going to be reporting to me soon.”
+Former U.S. ambassador to Russia Michael McFaul criticized Trump’s failure to express concern over the case, comparing Navalny to American civil rights leader Martin Luther King Jr., South African freedom fighter and president Nelson Mandela and the leader of the Indian nonviolent struggle against British colonialism Mohandas Gandhi.

 “While Navalny has not succeeded yet, there should be no doubt that his cause is good and just,” McFaul wrote, adding, “Vladimir Putin is evil.
 Over the past 20 years, Russia’s current leader has constructed a ruthless dictatorship.”

-Navalny is Russia’s most prominent opposition figure, known for his scathing YouTube exposes of corruption and graft by Russian politicians, bureaucrats and oligarchs.
+Navalny is Russia’s most prominent opposition figure, known for his scathing YouTube exposés of corruption and graft by Russian politicians, bureaucrats and oligarchs.

 He has been frequently jailed for organizing unsanctioned protests.
 In July, he was forced to shut down his Anti-Corruption Foundation after it was crippled by fines.
 He pledged to immediately start up a new organization that would do the same work.

-In March, authorities froze his bank account and those of all his family members including his parents, daughter and even his 11-year-old son Zakhar.
+In March, authorities froze his bank account and those of all his family members, including his parents, daughter and even his 11-year-old son Zakhar.
 He was barred from running in a presidential election in 2018.

-Among those believed poisoned were crusading journalist Anna Politkovskaya who exposed Russian atrocities in Chechnya, and fell ill on a flight in 2004 after drinking tea.
+Among those believed poisoned were crusading journalist Anna Politkovskaya who exposed Russian atrocities in Chechnya and fell ill on a flight in 2004 after drinking tea.
 She survived but was shot dead outside her apartment in 2006.

-Another vocal critic of President Vladimir Putin living in exile in London, Alexander Litvinenko, a former intelligence agent, was poisoned with Polonium-210 while drinking tea in a London hotel.
+Alexander Litvinenko, a former intelligence agent, was poisoned with Polonium-210 while drinking tea in a London hotel.
 Litvinenko often criticized corruption in Russia under Putin.
 A British inquiry later found that Putin probably approved his murder.

-In 2018, Sergei Skripal and his daughter Yulia nearly died when Russian agents poisoned them with the deadly Soviet-era nerve agent Novichok (or The Newcomer.)
+In 2018, Sergei Skripal and his daughter Yulia nearly died when Russian agents poisoned them with the deadly Soviet-era nerve agent Novichok, or the Newcomer.

 Pussy Riot member Pyotr Verzilov, who ran onto the pitch dressed as police with other members of the group at the World Cup soccer final in front of Putin and world leaders in 2018, fell ill with suspected poisoning just weeks later.

-Like Navalny he was evacuated to Berlin’s Charité hospital for treatment.
+Like Navalny, he was evacuated to Berlin’s Charité hospital for treatment.
 Doctors there said it was “highly plausible” that he had been poisoned.

-Other Kremlin opponents, including prominent opposition leader Boris Nemstov, have been assassinated.
+Other Kremlin opponents, including prominent opposition leader Boris Nemtsov, have been assassinated.
 Nemtsov was shot dead on a Moscow bridge near the Kremlin in 2015, walking home after eating out.

-William Glucroft in Berlin contributed to this story.
+William Glucroft in Berlin contributed to this report.

 Kremlin critic Navalny flown to Germany for treatment as allies claim Russian attempt to cover up poisoning